nuonco/terraform-provider-nuonco/docs/resources/container_image_component.md

 - `aws_ecr` (Attributes) Use an image stored in AWS ECR. (see [below for nested schema](#nestedatt--aws_ecr))
 - `env_var` (Block Set) Environment variables to export into the env when running the image. (see [below for nested schema](#nestedblock--env_var))
 - `public` (Attributes) Use a publically-accessible image. (see [below for nested schema](#nestedatt--public))
-- `sync_only` (Boolean) If true, this component will be synced to install registries, but not released.

 ### Read-Only